timmc/johnny/HACK.md

 appear in https://oss.sonatype.org/#stagingRepositories after a few minutes (when logged in as `timmc`).
 Then
-[manually release][manual-release] the staging repository by "closing" it.
+[manually release][manual-release] the staging repository by "closing" it and then "releasing" it.
 It will take some time for this to complete, and even longer for the deployment to sync to the Central repo.

 [manual-release]: https://central.sonatype.org/pages/releasing-the-deployment.html